 Everyone (and their dog walker!) wants a dog who walks politely on a leash.
 It's important to choose walking gear that will encourage your dog to walk nicely and work on commands, signals, or sounds that help your dog follow your lead and not go full speed ahead at something exciting.
 This will help keep walking your dog a pleasure for all involved and enable your dog to enjoy more walks with its people.

 Your dog coming when called (or "recall") is an essential behavior for dogs to know for their own safety.
 Whether it's to come back in from the yard or to run back to their person after slipping out of a collar, recall is a command all dogs must know so they don't get lost.
 It's also vital that dogs without a strong recall are also not let off the leash in open areas.

 Teaching your dog to "leave" (i.e., not pick up or sniff) an object is a command that is important for all dogs, but especially puppies and those who like to scavenge.
-For example, "Leave it" is a command you would use if you don't want your dog to steal your toddler's cookie at nose level, as well as not pick up something smelly in the grass or a box of chocolates that fell on the floor.
-This command could quite literally save your dog's life.
+For example, "Leave it" is a command you would use if you don't want your dog to steal your toddler's cookie at nose level and not pick up something smelly in the grass or a box of chocolates that fell on the floor.
+This command could save your dog's life.

 "Drop It" is a command that goes hand-in-hand with "Leave It"–and is often confused.
 "Leave It" is when the dog has yet to pick something up.
 "Drop It" is when the dog already has the object in its mouth, and you want them to release it.
-This is another command that's good not only for safety or making sure your dog lets go of forbidden objects—but is great for games of fetch too!
+This is another command that's good not only for safety or making sure your dog lets go of forbidden objects—but also for games of fetch!